 Expected output(s): literature review, opinions from healthcare professionals on what digital health technologies they would endorse

-Another study by Bickmore and colleagues reported on instances where Siri, Alexa and Google Assistant gave poor health advice which could have resulted in some degree of patient harm, even including suggestions that could have resulted in death (Bickmore et al. 2018).
+Another study by Bickmore and colleagues reported on instances where Siri, Alexa and Google Assistant gave poor health advice which could have resulted in some degree of patient harm, even including suggestions that could have potentially been fatal (Bickmore et al. 2018).
 It is important to consider the ethical issues with human-computer conversations and be transparent with users, so they do not ‘overtrust’ in the information given by the chatbot, and signpost to external help or resources to avoid unintended consequences.

-- Identify strengths and limitations to inform the choice of technology
+●Identify strengths and limitations to inform the choice of technology

-- If zero cost is an option, then chose an open source chatbot development framework
+● If zero cost is an option, then chose an open source chatbot development framework

-Expected output(s): final decision on device, modality, and platform; risk assessment plan to address potential ethical concerns
+Expected output(s): final decision on device, modality, and platform; risk assessment plan to address potential ethical concerns.

-The first step is identification of relevant stakeholders, as this is an integral part of the stakeholder-centered design process.
-Needs analysis workshops or surveys with stakeholders and target users can be utilised at this stage.
+The first step is identification of relevant stakeholders, as this is an integral part of the stakeholder-centred design process.
+Needs analysis workshops or surveys with stakeholders and target users can be utilised at this stage (Potts et al. 2021).